TWan777/side/spec/bridge/README.md

  - Update Client

+The relayer periodically updates the latest state to the on-chain light client.
+The update frequency depends on the connected blockchain, and failure to update in a timely manner may result in the light client being unable to process the latest transactions.

+The client state is fundamental to the security assumptions, and a vulnerable implementation poses risks to the bridge, increasing the potential for losing assets.

+For **PoS** consensus light clients, verification includes the following conditions:
+   1. The block should have a minimum threshold of voting power signatures from trusted validators.
+   2. `chain_id` should be the same.
+   3. `height` should be greater than the current height.
+   4. The client state can be updated along with the inbound transaction or if the validator set has changed.

+For **PoW** consensus light clients, verification includes the following conditions:
+   1. Check if the block hash matches the difficulty.
+   2. `chain_id` should be the same.
+   3. `height` should be greater than the current height.
-The relayer updates the counterparty blockchain header to the on-chain light client.
-For PoS consensus light clients, the header should be valid by verifying the signatures of validators or the syncing committee (Ethereum).
-For PoW consensus light clients, it should check if the block hash matches the difficulty.
-Headers should be allowed to override before confirmation since the longest blockchain might have a different height than the shorter one.
+   4. The client state should be updated at each height.
+   5. Headers should be allowed to override before confirmation since the longest blockchain might have a different height than the shorter one.

  ```ts
 function updateClient(identifier: string, clientState: ClientState, header: Header) {}